A New Guy at the Round Table

 “That was a long time ago,” I said, putting a button on the subject.

-Moments later Pam quietly settled into the vacant chair opposite me….
+Moments later Martha quietly settled into the vacant chair opposite me….
 That made three of us at table with room for one more… though it appeared that the placement police weren’t on the job.
 I also noticed that the spindles holding the table number cards were no longer there.
 I made comment calling attention to the absence of table number markers.

 Then an astonishing thing happened.